-Plan Description - The university contributes to the Optional Retirement Plan (ORP).
+Plan description - The university contributes to the Optional Retirement Plan (ORP).
 The ORP, administered by the Tennessee Treasury Department, is a defined contribution plan.
 The ORP was established by state statute in Title 8, Chapter 25, Part 2, Tennessee Code Annotated.
 This statute also sets out the plan provisions.
 The plan provisions are amended by the Tennessee General Assembly.
 The ORP was designed to provide benefits at retirement to faculty and staff who are exempt from the overtime provision of the Fair Labor Standards Act and who waive membership in the TCRS.
 In a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.

-Funding Policy - For employees employed prior to July 1, 2014, plan members are noncontributory.
+Funding policy - For employees employed prior to July 1, 2014, plan members are noncontributory.
 The university contributes an amount equal to 10% of the employee's base salary up to the social security wage base and 11% above the social security wage base.
 For employees hired after June 30, 2014, plan members will contribute 5% to the ORP, and the university will contribute 9% of the employee's base salary.
-Pension expense equaled the required contributions made to the ORP and was \$49,152,693.12 for the year ended June 30, 2019, and \$48,363,388.68 for the year ended June 30, 2018.
+Pension expense equaled the required contributions made to the ORP and was \$48,862,119.17 for the year ended June 30, 2021, and \$49,273,212.32 for the year ended June 30, 2020.
 Contributions met the requirements for each year.

 Members are immediately 100% vested in the employer contributions made pursuant to the ORP.
 The Treasury Department has selected three investment vendors who offer a variety of investment products in which members are responsible for selecting how the contributions are invested.
 Each member makes the decision when to reallocate future contributions or when to transfer funds from one investment product to another.
 Funds are held by the investment vendor in the name of the member, not in the name of the State of Tennessee.
 The State of Tennessee has no discretion over these funds other than to make the initial contributions.
-Accordingly, the State of Tennessee is not acting in a trustee capacity, nor does it have a fiduciary responsibility for the funds held by the investment vendors.